sansin5982/GWAS-Protocol/chapters/QC/SNP-QC/MAF.md

 So we use **0.05** as your threshold.

-**NOTE**: The chip used to perform GWAS contains lots or rare varitants.
+**NOTE**: The chip used to perform GWAS contains lots or rare variants.
-Hence, they will be removed from final analysis
+Hence, they will be removed from final analysis as we are aiming common variants only.

 #### PLINK command to filter SNPs failing call rate and MAF

-    ./plink --bfile 4_QC_Raw_GWAS_data --maf 0.05 --geno 0.01 --make-bed --out Fin al_QC_SNPs
+    ./plink --bfile HWE_SNPs --maf 0.05 --geno 0.01 --make-bed --out MAF_QC

 This removes: